ML-Chen/FoodTruck/README.md

 # Food Truck

-Phase 4 final project of CS 4400: Intro to Databases, Spring 2020, with Dr. Mark Moss.
+Team 39 Phase 4 final project of CS 4400: Intro to Databases, Spring 2020, with Dr. Mark Moss.

 Using Flask, Svelte, and MySQL for a food truck management website.

+Contributors (and their primary Georgia Tech username):
+- Michael Chen (mchen419)
-By Michael Chen, Min Htat Kyaw (Reynold), Jingxuan (Julia) Qiu, Duncan Siebert, and Alexander Trotter
+- Min Htat Kyaw (mkyaw6)
+- Alexander Trotter (atrotter6)
+- Duncan Siebert (dsiebert3)

 ## Getting started: server

 Make sure you have [Python ≥3.7](https://www.python.org/downloads/) installed.

 These steps should be in a terminal in the /server folder (`cd server`).

+You can skip the "Set up virtual environment" and "Activate virtual environment" steps if you're okay with installing the pip packages globally on your computer.
+With bigger projects it would be a good idea to use a virtual environment, however.

 ### Set up virtual environment